jeancf/etcetera/roadmap.md

 **DONE**

+### --manage FILENAME ###

+* Add .COMMIT version of the file

 ### --commit FILENAME ###

-Increment version of file by taking a backup of the previous version (the one when --manage or --commit was called last).
-Can be invoked before or after modification of file.
+* Verify that there are differences between file and its .COMMIT (toolbox function)
+* If there are, save copy of file under `.COMMIT` and `.COMMIT[timestamp]`
+* If there aren't, tell the user
+* Count the number of `.COMMIT[timestamp]` files present.
+If there are more than allowed

 ### --rollback FILENAME ###

 Discard all changes made since --manage or --commit was called last.

+* Overwrite managed file with its .COMMIT version

 ### --status FILENAME ###

 * Check that symlink points to file with same name in shadow location
+* Mention if there are uncommitted changes to file
 * Mention if .ORIG file is available
-* List .SAVE files
+* List .COMMIT and .ORIG files

 ### --info ###